vladyslav-pauk/grad-stats/README.md

 ## Overview

-The Grad Stats is a web application designed to provide an interactive interface for exploring and analyzing graduate program data.
-It allows users to search for universities, view detailed statistics on student data, and gain insights into various programs.
+The Grad Stats application provides an interactive interface for exploring and analyzing the collected data.
+The application allows users to search for universities, view detailed statistics on student data, and gain insights into various graduate programs.
+The application features a robust search functionality, multiple data views, sortable tables, and informative tooltips.
+Users can navigate seamlessly between different views to access comprehensive information about programs and students.

 ## Features